 In observing the world, whether within a moment of pause or the edges of a photograph, we discover both flaws and beauty, often one within the other.
 These very contradictions—the contrast between the two—draw the eye, often illuminating some sense of their essence.
 Guilmoth’s photographs are, in their core, an extension of herself.
 “Everything I do, everything I make,” she explains, “is very much connected to whatever I am going through at the time.”
 The images offer a spellbinding allure.
 There is a familiar tenderness, an aura of ritual divination, of the inevitability and potential of growth amidst an unpredictable environment.
 “I feel more in myself and in my body now,” she adds.
 “There’s a newfound joy that comes with photography and making art where I can put my entire self into it, not just part of me.
 I’m showing the beauty in the pain of life rather than it coming from a painful place.”
 It is where beauty meets pain that we begin to understand the shape of things. —Alex Nicholson

-Pia Guilmoth’s latest book, Flowers Drink the River, will be published by Stanley/Barker this November.
-An exhibition of the same name opens at Webber Gallery in London.
+Pia Guilmoth’s latest book, Flowers Drink the River, is available for pre-order via Stanley/Barker.
+An exhibition of the same name will open at Webber Gallery in London.
 These images and text were first published in Juxtapoz FALL 2024 Quarterly print edition, courtesy and with permission from the artist.